 Libraries and the JCR

 Corpus has two libraries.
-The Taylor Library, which is primarily used by undergraduates, was built in 2008 and is very well-stocked, containing more than 30,000 items.
+The Taylor Library, which is primarily used by undergraduates, was built in 2008 and is very well-stocked, containing more than 43,000 items.
 It can be accessed 24 hours a day during term-time and is WiFi-enabled.
-Tea and biscuits are served on weekday afternoons throughout the exam period as fuel for studying.
 Most of the books you require for a weekly essay or problem sheet can be found in this library; if not, just ask the librarians to order the book in question.

 Our second library, the Parker Library, is more specialised and home to an unique collection of early medieval manuscripts, especially those dating from the Anglo-Saxon period.
 The Parker Library is one of the most famous institutions of its kind in the world, and contains some of the earliest surviving manuscripts in Britain, which attract scholars from around the world for research purposes.
 The librarians also welcome visits from Corpus undergraduates to tour the collection.

 When you need to take a study break, head over to the Corpus JCR.
 The JCR (Junior Combination Room) is both a place and an organisation.
 Literally speaking, it refers to the undergraduate common room, which contains a TV, a table tennis table and a wide range of newspapers and magazines.
 The college bar, known as the Pelican Bar, is one of the best in Cambridge, with a great selection of beers, wines and spirits, as well as soft drinks.
 The bar is equipped with table football and pool tables, in addition to another TV, and is the venue for many College social events such as ‘slacks’, or parties.